 Jobs that use a P2P network

-There are a number of jobs that could use a P2P network, such as:
+Several jobs could use a P2P network, such as: